 The stonemasons that work at Red Leaf Stone are gifted and talented people.
 They have invested considerable effort in training and evolving their art and craft.
 It is such a joy when a homeowner wants to create a house based on classical details.
 These styles never grow old, and our people get to stand up to the challenge.
 It’s really motivating.

-When we first laid eyes on Saint Clair Limestone, we knew it would be a success in the Pacific Northwest, but we had no idea where it came from.
+When we first laid eyes on Saint Clair marble, we knew it would be a success in the Pacific Northwest, but we had no idea where it came from.
 Actually, we thought it originated from Portugal.
 We tried very hard to find it and could not.
 At the time, prior to Polycor's acquistion of the quarry, it was called Aleutian Blue Marble.
 It turned out that two producers had some photos on the internet with that name.
 One thing led to another, and our pursuits took us to Oklahoma.
 We were very happy to discover this was a North American stone.

 The drive to use the stone, however, came from the homeowner.
 They really wanted the stone.
-Saint Clair Limestone is a natural fit of the Pacific Northwest.
+Saint Clair marble is a natural fit of the Pacific Northwest.
 It’s dense, freeze-thaw resistant and with its underlying grey tones fits in very well with the Vancouver skyline.